 So, let’s take a look at how you can tackle the difficulty of identifying which marketing channels are providing you with the best returns.

-How to Identify Which Marketing Channels Are Working
+How to Identify Which Channels Are Driving Marketing Qualified Leads

 First, establish what success looks like for you.
 What is your end goal?